Dragod/pfcode-electron-installer/README.md

 - Generate install command to clipoard to use on cmd.exe
 - Filter apps by name
 - Show only checked apps
-- Check all apps
+- Check all apps with one click
-- Unchecl all apps
+- Uncheck all apps with one click

 ![alt text](./assets/app-1.png)